 Here’s a look at the most common time blocking mistakes people make, and tips you can use to overcome them.

 If you don’t start your day on time, most of your effort that goes into time blocking will be for nothing.
-As much as you can, get up early so you won’t feel rushed throughout the entire.
+As much as you can, get up early so you won’t feel rushed.

 However, keep in mind that “early” is subjective, so assess your daily activities and find out when is the best time to start your day.